Best daily deals

 Following up on its mega-popular Beats Studio 3 Wireless headphones, the Apple-helmed brand has unceremoniously dropped its successor, the Beats Studio Pro, on the headphone market.
 This product is a little tough to contextualize because many people will love it — and many others will absolutely hate it for very basic reasons.
 Which camp do you fall into?
 Let’s take a look.

-Editor’s note: this article was updated on February 8, 2024, to add new charts and answer another FAQ.
+Editor’s note: this article was updated on November 7, 2024, to add MDAQS results and answer additional FAQs.

 About this Beats Studio Pro review: We tested the Beats Studio Pro over 5 days.
 It ran firmware version 2B68, and the Beats app ran version v2.7.
 SoundGuys purchased the unit for this review.